 MassRobotics residents offer to help manufacturers

-MassRobotics, is a Boston-based robotics cluster organization that provides office space for more than a dozen robotics startups, including Scalable Robotics.
+MassRobotics is a Boston-based robotics cluster organization that provides office space for more than 60 startups, including Scalable Robotics.
 It has teamed up with the state on the MERT grant project as a participating partner, helping companies receiving grant money to find the right solution for their needs.

 “It’s a program that has been expanded to help manufacturers to transition and improve their efficiency,” MassRobotics Executive Director Tom Ryden said in an interview with Robotics 24/7.
 “Our role is to help small and midsize manufacturers look at the potential of automation and robotics to help them improve efficiency, get into new markets, or transition from one type of product to another.”